 You should avoid supplementing with iron with:

-- Any inflammatory disease (including Endometriosis, Joint issues and Cardiovascular disease).
+- Any inflammatory disease (including Endometriosis, Inflammatory bowel/Cardiovascular disease and joint issues.).
 Iron by nature is an ‘oxidant’ – that causes oxidative damage that may trigger other pathologies (via its inflammatory effect).
 This is why many people experience flare ups of pain and fatigue after taking iron supplements or having an iron infusion.
+These people are best to focus on dietary sources of iron and improving digestion, except in the case of pregnancy where a transdermal iron can be used.

 - Over the counter Iron supplements, which are often made from ferrous sulfate that can irritate the gut (iron glycinate is a much better, more gentle form).